vsphere-tmm/vsphere-supervisor/cluster-clusterclass-examples.md

 * Modify the values as per your environment,
 * Depending on the cluster class version that will be used, copy the relevant clusterclass section and append it to the end of the first yaml

 Please refer to the official documentation for additional details.
+This has been tested with hvSphere 8.0U3+/VKS 3.4

-## vSphere 8.0U3+/VKS 3.4
+## Section 1

 ```yaml
 apiVersion: cluster.x-k8s.io/v1beta1